Daniel-Mietchen/ideas/sustainability/Global-Call-for-Priorities-for-Science-2020.md

 # 3. What concrete result(s) (outcomes/impacts) would it seek to achieve, and how could success be measured?

-- shift the emphasis from static publications of narratives about research to dynamic availability, reproducibility and reusability of most or all components of the respective research cycles
-- require an open-by-default approach to documenting research, allowing for justified exceptions
-- shift the emphasis from project funding to funding people
-- shift the emphasis of prizes from individuals to teams
-- shift the emphasis from evaluating proposed work (especially grant proposals) and the potential impacts to evaluating past and ongoing work and actual impacts
-- when evaluating research and researchers, consider societal impact alongside impact on the research or specific research fields

 # 4. What level of societal engagement and what key partnerships would be required to ensure success?